-Lion Air Jet Was 'Not Airworthy' In Lead Up To Fatal Crash, Investigators Say
+Lion Air Jet Was 'Un-Airworthy' In Lead-Up To Fatal Crash, Investigators Say

 Boeing has sent urgent updates re-emphasize "existing procedures" since the crash, as NPR's David Schaper has reported.

-KNKT investigator Nurcahyo Utomo on Wednesday said the safety committee had not yet determined if the system was a contributing factor.
+KNKT investigator Nurcahyo Utomo on Wednesday said the safety committee has not determined whether the system was a contributing factor.

-The preliminary report did not assign blame, but did list new safety recommendations to Lion Air — "on top of earlier recommendations about the flight manual that have already been implemented by Boeing," Reuters reports.
+The preliminary report did not assign blame but did list new safety recommendations to Lion Air — "on top of earlier recommendations about the flight manual that have already been implemented by Boeing," Reuters reports.

-According to the report, the jet had airspeed and altitude issues in four different flights in three days before the crash, and had erroneous sensor readings several times.
+According to the report, the jet had airspeed and altitude issues in four flights in three days before the crash and had erroneous sensor readings several times.
 It was in an "un-airworthy condition" on its Oct.
 28 penultimate flight.

-On that flight, the pilots shut off the MCAS system and manually stabilized the jet after the system pushed its nose down too far.
-They reported the issue to Lion Air, which checked the 737 and approved it for its final takeoff the next day.
+On that flight, the pilots shut off the maneuvering characteristics augmentation system and manually stabilized the jet after the system pushed its nose down too far.
+They reported the issue to Lion Air, which checked the 737 and approved it for takeoff the next day.

-Lion Air, a low-cost carrier that has expanded rapidly over the last several years, has a shoddy safety record with a number of incidents over the years — including a 2013 crash landing at sea that remarkably resulted in no fatalities.
+Lion Air, a low-cost carrier that has expanded rapidly over the past several years, has a shoddy safety record with a number of incidents over the years — including a 2013 crash landing at sea that remarkably resulted in no fatalities.

-The U.S. and the European Union have in the past banned it the carrier from operating in their airspace; both lifted that restriction in 2016.
+The U.S. and the European Union have in the past banned the carrier from operating in their airspace; both lifted that restriction in 2016.